jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-In a Spring context, this is particularly problematic since most VMware GemFire objects are *Singleton* beans declared in and managed by the Spring container.
+In a Spring context, this is particularly problematic since most [vmware-gemfire-name] objects are *Singleton* beans declared in and managed by the Spring container.
 Those beans may be injected and used in other framework and application components.
-For instance, `Region` instances are injected into SDG’s `GemfireTemplate`, Spring Data Repositories and possibly application-specific data access objects ([DAOs](https://en.wikipedia.org/wiki/Data_access_object)).
+For instance, `Region` instances are injected into [spring-data-gemfire-name]’s `GemfireTemplate`, Spring Data Repositories and possibly application-specific data access objects ([DAOs](https://en.wikipedia.org/wiki/Data_access_object)).